 How to put your baby in the 'feet to foot' position

 - Tuck the covers in securely under your baby's arms so they can't slip over their head.
-Use one or more layers of lightweight blankets.
+Use 1 or more layers of lightweight blankets.

-- Use a baby mattress that's firm, flat, well-fitting and clean, and waterproof on the outside.
+- Use a baby mattress that's firm, flat, well-fitting, clean and waterproof on the outside.
 Cover the mattress with a single sheet.

 - Don't use duvets, quilts, baby nests, wedges, bedding rolls or pillows.

 Feeding, dummies and SIDS

 Breastfeeding your baby reduces the risk of SIDS.

 It's possible using a dummy at the start of a sleep also reduces the risk of SIDS.
 But the evidence isn't strong and not all experts agree that dummies should be promoted.

 If you do use a dummy, don't start until breastfeeding is well established.
 This is usually when they're around 1 month old.

 Stop giving them the dummy when they're between 6 and 12 months old.